epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

   </div>
 </div>

-Ladies and gentlemen, boys and girls, get ready because in this next act we tackle the dazzling, high-flying question: Does ethnic diversity make for a better movie?
+Ladies and gentlemen, boys and girls, get ready because in this next act we tackle the dazzling, high-flying question: How does Ethnic diversity influence the rating of a Comedy?
 Let’s take a peek under the Big Top and reveal tonight’s program:

 - Taming the Wild Freebase IDs into Recognizable Ethnicities
 - Juggling 353 Ethnicities into 8 Manageable Hyperclasses